NielDB/mongodb-sharded/README.md

 ### 1.3 Test Sharding Your Own Collection

+To test that the sharded cluster is working properly, a test script is included at `scripts/configureDB.sh`.
+This script will create a sharded database called "my-database" along with a sharded collection called "pet".

-To test that the sharded cluster is working properly, connect to the "mongos" router, then use the Mongo Shell to authenticate, enable sharding on a specific collection, add some test data to this collection and then view the status of the Sharded cluster and collection:
+Connect to the "mongos" router, then use the Mongo Shell to authenticate, enable sharding on a specific collection, add some test data to this collection and then view the status of the Sharded cluster and collection:

     $ kubectl exec -it mongos-router-0 -c mongos-container bash
     $ mongo